ding-lab/CromwellRunner/README.md

   * Associated with collections such as CPTAC3 and MMRF
   * Reference dependencies here
   * External databases
-    * VEP cache defined here
-    * dbSnP-cosmic database defined here
 * Workflow parameters
-  * Will differ depending on e.g. whether this is tindaisy.cwl or tindaisy-postcall.cwl
+  * Will differ depending on e.g. whether this is tindaisy.cwl or SomaticSV.cwl
   * Defines CWL
   * Defines YAML template
   * Defines details related to finding BAMs in BamMap